TurboWarp/extensions/docs/Xeltalliv/simple3D.md

 Used for setting anisotropic filtering.
 1 is no anisotropic filtering.
 16 is maximum.
-**It isn't supported on all GPUs!
+**It is not supported on all GPUs!
 Maximum value also varies depending on GPU.**
 Always setting it to 16, regardless of whether it is supported or what values are supported is still totally fine.
 Performance on underpowered devices that support it will no be fine though.
 So adding a toggle is a good idea.

 Default for mesh 1.